-The Pluralist Party is one of Great Britain’s youngest political parties, at the forefront of the co-operative and social change movements.
+The Pluralist Party was a political experiment between 2012 and 2015 at the forefront of the co-operative and social change movements.

-We are different from other parties in that out members don’t support us – we support our members.
-Our members consist only of those who are elected or standing for election.
-This makes it easier to avoid conflicts of interest between the party members and the public.
+The Pluralist Party was different from other parties in that its members did not support the party – the party supported its members.
+Members consisted only of those who were elected or standing for election.
+This made it easier to avoid conflicts of interest between the party members and the public.